-I'm leaving this post up for the curry sauce, but please see this updated Fish and Chips post for making fish and chips.
+UPDATE: I'm leaving this post up for the curry sauce, but please see this updated Fish and Chips post for making fish and chips.

 Before you start thinking that this blog has turned into a golden arches franchise I should explain the recent streak of deep fried food.
 I hardly ever deep fry food, so when I do, I like to get the most out of the oil.
 Since I'd used half a bottle of oil for the chicken cracklins, I started running through the long list of deep fried goodies I've drooled over in the past months.
-One of my favourite blogs, We Are Never Full had done a fantastic post on fish n’chips that goes into the long history of the dish.

 State side, good fish and chips are tough to come by.
 While it may seem simple, it's all too common to end up with a platter of greasy fried batter smelling of old oil with dry bits of fish in the middle along with soggy burnt fries.

 For the chips, I went with a double fry, once before frying the fish then a second time after to get them really crisp.
-The first fry cooks the potatoes and forms a thin skin free of moisture that then becomes crisp when you dump them back into the hotter oil.
-This also gives the fish a chance to cool off a bit so you don't burn yourself when you bite into it.
+The first fry cooks the potatoes and forms a thin skin, free of moisture, that then becomes crisp when you dump them back into the hotter oil.
+This also gives the fish a chance to cool off a bit, so you don't burn yourself when you bite into it.
 If you have some batter left and really want to go nuts, try beer battering some on their way into their second fry.

 for curry sauce